How to сlear iPod photo cache on Mac OS X

-How to Remove iPod Photo Cache with CleanMyMac 3
+How to Remove iPod Photo Cache with CleanMyMac X

-CleanMyMac 3 is a Mac cleaning utlity that helps you remove all sorts of junk.
-With CleanMyMac 3, you can clean up the iPod Photo Cache folder by following the steps below:
+CleanMyMac X is a utility toolbox for Mac to help you remove all sorts of junk.
+With CleanMyMac X, you can clean up the iPod Photo Cache folder by following the steps below:

-- Download CleanMyMac 3 (free) and launch it.
+- Download CleanMyMac X for free and launch it.

 - Choose System Junk in the left menu.

-- Click Scan at the bottom of CleanMyMac 3.
+- Click Scan at the bottom of CleanMyMac X.

 - Hit Clean.